The Traditional Approach

 The Rise of DIY

 Another example of bits and pieces representation is requesting a review/comment on the earnest money contract—but nothing else; or requesting an explanation of the title commitment—but nothing else.
-While a selective DIY approach may provide some up-front savings for the client, it effectively defeats the reassuring level of quality and competence that comes with wholistic legal representation.
+While a selective DIY approach may provide some up-front savings for the client, it effectively defeats the continuing level of quality and competence that comes with wholistic legal representation.

 For their part, lawyers who are drawn into the DIY world often struggle to find an acceptable path by which they can deliver first-rate legal services while minimizing their potential liability if the transaction fails.
 Too often the result is a decline in the quality of documentation, an increase in potential liability for everyone, and an enhanced likelihood of a lawsuit or loss in the aftermath.
 (In such cases, no one wins except seminar promoters, gurus, and alleged investor mentors who, after encouraging a DIY approach and collecting their fees up front—of course—then disclaim any responsibility.)
 Lawyers can become exasperated with clients who are driven to save relatively small amounts of legal fees at the expense of doing the job right from start to finish.